Florent Hadergjonaj

-Florent Hadergjonaj ([hadeɾɟoˈnaj]; born 31 July 1994) is a professional footballer who plays as a right-back for Süper Lig club Kasımpaşa.
-Born in Switzerland, he represents the Kosovo national team.
-He previously represented Switzerland at youth and senior levels.
+Florent Hadergjonaj ([hadeɾɟoˈnaj]; born 31 July 1994) is a professional footballer who plays as a right-back for Süper Lig club Alanyaspor.
+Born in Switzerland, he previously represented his birthplace at youth and senior levels before switching to play for the Kosovo national team.

 Club career

-Early career
+Early career and Young Boys

 Hadergjonaj is a product of various Swiss youth teams such as Langnau, Thun and Luzern.
 In 2011, he joined youth team of Young Boys.

-Young Boys

 Hadergjonaj is a youth exponent from Young Boys, he made his first Swiss Super League appearance on 29 September 2013 after being named in the starting line-up in a 1–0 home defeat against Zürich.
 Hadergjonaj made 11 league appearances during the 2013–14 season and he won the Young Boys' player of the year award after one year and a half from his debut.

 Ingolstadt 04

 On 8 August 2016, Hadergjonaj joined Bundesliga side Ingolstadt 04, on a four-year contract.
 On 22 October 2016, he made his debut against Borussia Dortmund after being named in the starting line-up, and assist in the third goal during a 3–3 draw.